- Oggetto:

 Learning assessment methods

-The final exam will be an oral and it will focuse mainly on the theoretical aspects of the course, in order to evaluate both the understanding of the fundamental properties of imaging probes and their applications.
+The final exam will be a written text focused mainly on the theoretical aspects of the course, it will bè aimed in evaluating the understanding of both the fundamental properties of imaging probes and their applications.
 The student's ability to apply these principles to real contexts will be strongly assessed.
+In the written text, both open and multiple choice questions will be present, togheter with exercises about NMR/MRI.

 Suggested readings and bibliography